milibiswas/ATML_GestureRecognition_CNN/README.md

 ### Step 2: run the below statement from command line
             python ./bin/asl_project.py

-### Otherwise, just use the jupiter notebook and trigger it.
+### Otherwise, just use the below jupiter notebook and trigger it.
+             report.ipynb